robcarver17/pysystemtrade/docs/production.md

 ### Roll report (Daily)

 The roll report can be run for all markets (default for the email), or for a single individual market (if run on an ad hoc basis).
-It will also be run when you run the interactive update roll status process (FIX ME LINK) for the relevant market.
+It will also be run when you run the interactive [update roll status](#menu-driven-interactive-scripts) process for the relevant market.
 Here's an example of a roll report, which I've annoted with comments (marked with quotes ""):

 ```
 ********************************************************************************